Skip to content

 CBD vs. THC: Which Is Right for Me?

 There are 113 cannabinoids found in the cannabis plant, the most well-known being tetrahydrocannabinol (THC) and cannabidiol (CBD).
-These cannabinoids supplement the endocannabinoids that our body creates, which interact with our endocannabinoid system.
-While we don’t yet fully understand all of the endocannabinoid system’s functionality, what we do know is that it helps regulate appetite, pain, mood and energy.
+These cannabinoids, along with others, interact with the endocannabinoid system (ECS), which is a natural system in the body.
+While the full scope of the endocannabinoid system’s functionality is not yet completely understood, research continues to explore its possible roles in areas such as appetite, mood, and energy.
 So how do we know what cannabinoids to use and when?
 Let’s take a look.

 The Endocannabinoid System

-There are two types of receptors in the endocannabinoid system: CB1 receptors, which are most prominent in the central nervous system, and CB2 receptors, which are located in the peripheral nervous system and have a greater impact on inflammation and perception of pain.
-THC is an agonist for CB1 receptors, and because these receptors are directly tied into the brain, this triggers the euphoric “high” feeling many people experience.
-Activation of the CB2 receptors does not induce the same psychotropic effects as activation of CB1, opening up therapeutic opportunities for those who want to avoid the “high” associated with consuming cannabis products.
+There are two types of receptors in the endocannabinoid system: CB1 receptors, which are most prominent in the central nervous system, and CB2 receptors, which are located in the peripheral nervous system.
+THC is an agonist for CB1 receptors, and because these receptors are directly tied into the brain, this is associated with the euphoric “high” feeling many people experience.
+Activation of the CB2 receptors does not induce the same psychotropic effects as activation of CB1.
+As such, products that engage CB2 receptors may be preferred by those who want to avoid certain effects associated with consuming cannabis products.

 The Entourage Effect